 Matthew Raynor Is a avid traveler, commercial fisherman, and photographer.
 Before his accident he chronicled his time at sea through photography.
 On April 18, 2019 Matthew suffered a severe spinal injury resulting in paralysis below his collarbone, he has no hand movement and limited arm mobility.
-Despite being bound to a power chair he continues to capture the beauty of Mother Nature as a testament To the powerful healing effect of art.
-The use of a drone makes up for his lack of mobility.
-All proceeds from is art sales go directly towards his recovery.
+Despite being bound to a power chair he continues to capture the beauty of Mother Nature as a testament To the powerful healing effect of are.
+The use of a drone makes up for the lack of your ability.
+He is a certified remote drone pilot

 Below is a news article which accounts his experience on the day he broke his neck.

 (Post surgery: Two vertebrae removed and replaced with steel.
 Other broken vertebrae fused.
 8 hour surgery, operated on from front and back of neck.
 C3-7 broken)

 "It was this beautiful blue color which you only see when the water is cold in Peconic," he added.

 (A picture of me with a puppy at the Shepherd Center, puppies make everything ok.
 Even severe paralysis)